Chapter 8. The Economy since 1920

 Figure 8.24 The enormous success of Corel was manifest in its $20 million sponsorship (and subsequent rebranding) of the NHL Ottawa Senators’ new home arena in 1996.

 It is probably too early for historians to judge the contrary currents flowing in the millennial decades.
 On the one hand, globalization was viewed as a source of deindustrialization; at the same time, labour in Asia and engineering skill in India in particular was critical to the rise of the information age.
-From about 2001, the knowledge economy and the are presented as heirs in a long succession of economic engines.
+From about 2001, the knowledge economy and the creative economy are presented as heirs in a long succession of economic engines.
 Just as the agricultural revolution of the 18th century made possible, and gave way to, the industrial revolution in the 19th, they were both followed by the commercial and service revolution of the mid-20th century.

 To use a well-stretched analogy, this may be making a silk purse from a sow’s ear.
 Do we cheer the arrival of new activities so as to obscure the creaking sound from declining sectors?
 Without the agricultural revolution, there would not have been the food nor the people to run the industrial revolution; however, the former didn’t end with the start of the latter.
 The agricultural and industrial revolutions had an ongoing co-dependence then and, indeed, to this day.
 Industrialism provided the systems necessary to mass produce electronic goods, for example, and it also established — in partnership with state capitalism at mid-century and the rise of consumerism — the intellectual means and popular market for high-tech inventions.
 The extent to which the knowledge economy can lay claim to the “revolutionary” qualities with which it is sometimes associated has yet to be proven.